Best Angle Grinders for Hard-to-Reach Areas

 Rating: 4.6 (total: 7560+)

 This compact DEWALT is built to be simple and reliable when you need to work in tight spots.
-You get a punchy 7-amp motor that moves through metal, mortar and light masonry without fuss, and the One-Touch Guard makes repositioning the shield quick when angles change.
-The paddle switch and two-position side handle give you stable control during longer runs, so it’s a good go-to for home projects and frequent jobsite use.
+You get a 7-amp motor for metal, mortar and light masonry, plus a One-Touch Guard that makes shield repositioning easier when the cut angle changes.

 What People Say